 - At the end of this calculation, what remains is your desired length of the skirt.
 Pretty cool, right?

-Related: How to make a tiered ruffle skirt in any size (adult or child)
+Related: How to make a tiered ruffle skirt in any size (adult or child) + a trusty skirt length chart that I always refer to when making girls’ skirts.

 If you want one tier or another to be longer or shorter, you’ll be able to play with the height of your fabric pieces – make sure that the height of the first tier and the height of the inner ruffle equals L.